(MIG-CPD)

 2. The Court and the Registry

-2.1 Pursuant to section 476 of the Migration Act, the Court has jurisdiction to hear applications for review of some decisions made under the Migration Act by the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs, the Administrative Appeals Tribunal or the Immigration Assessment Authority.
+2.1 Pursuant to section 476 of the Migration Act, the Court has jurisdiction to hear applications for review of some decisions made under the Migration Act by the Minister for Immigration and Multicultural Affairs, the Administrative Review Tribunal (formerly known as the Administrative Appeals Tribunal) or the Immigration Assessment Authority.

 2.2 Registrars exercise some powers of a judge in managing cases in the Court.